 CAL FIRE Station 58 provides additional protection to SCFD jurisdiction west of Redding during the winter months.
 An engine is staffed at Station 58, 24 hours a day, with a minimum of 2 personnel.
-A SCFD breathing support trailer unit is housed out of the facility and is covered as incidents dictate.
-During fire season, CAL FIRE staffs 2 wildland fire engines and 1 bull dozer at the station.
-In 2018, station 58 responded to 677 incidents.
+An SCFD breathing support trailer unit is housed out of the facility and is staffed as incidents dictate.
+During fire season, CAL FIRE staffs two wildland fire engines and one bulldozer at the station.
+In 2019, Station 58 responded to 607 incidents.